NatPRoach/conduit/README.md

     --final-polish (default)
         Include a final correction of individual isoforms, not in a splice graph --no-final-polish
-        Do not do a final correction of individual isoforms not in a splice graph
+        Do not do a final correction of individual isoforms, not in a splice graph
   Ouput:
     -o, --output-dir <path> (conduit/)
         <path> where corrected clusters will be written